-COMMUNITY CONVERSATIONS SUMMARY Fall 2016 and Spring 2017
+SUMMARY OF COMMUNITY CONVERSATIONS Fall 2016 and Spring 2017

 The City of Milwaukie initiated two phases of "Community Conversations" during the Milwaukie All Aboard Community Vision and Action Plan process.
-These activities engaged nearly 300 people, gathering input from a range of community members that shaped the topics and themes used in the development of the vision statement, goals and action items.
+With consultant team assistance, these activities engaged nearly 300 people, gathering input from a diverse range of community members.
+This guidance helped shape the topics and themes used in the development of the vision statement, goals and action items.